doubleblindssw23/Diff-TTSG/README.md

-## Importance of the diffusion model.
+## Importance of the diffusion model
 To illustrate the importance of using diffusion in modelling both speech and motion, these stimuli compare synthesis from condition D-TTSG to synthesis directly from the &mu; values predicted by the D-TTSG decoder and Conformer.